svenfuchs/i18n-active_record/README.md

 I18n.backend = I18n::Backend::ActiveRecord.new
 ```

-You may also configure whether the ActiveRecord backend should use @destroy@ or @delete@ when cleaning up internally.
+You may also configure whether the ActiveRecord backend should use `destroy` or `delete` when cleaning up internally.

 ```ruby
 I18n::Backend::ActiveRecord.configure do |config|